ugpapa/hussam/readme.md

 - **Concepts Covered**: Promises, async methods (`setTimeout()`), async handling through promises, functions, recursive functions, conditionals, user inputs, etc.
 - **Description**: This file simulates a file download operation from a site.
 It prompts user to check if the user wants to download a file.
 It allows the user to do multiple file downloads.
 Download time is simulated using `setTimeout()` method, which is an async method, built-in to .js.
 The file demonstrates the ability to handle async processes in .js using promises.
 It also demonstrates the ability to use recursive logic.

+### 9. async_await.js
+- **Concepts Covered**: Async handling using promises and async/await; async handling using promises and `.then()` and `.catch()`
+- **Description**: This file introduces a JavaScript code snippet that demonstrates handling asynchronous requests using Promises and async/await.
+Two functions, makeRequest and processRequest, simulate async operations and return Promises.
+The withoutAsyncAwait function uses Promises with .then and .catch to handle the request flow, while the main function utilizes async/await for a more concise and synchronous-like structure.
+The code provides a practical illustration of handling asynchronous operations with both approaches.

 ## Usage

 Feel free to explore the code files in this repository to better understand the covered concepts.
 Each file is self-contained and can be run independently.